 Let’s dive right in with the first tactic now.

-These are normally bloggers that have searched Google Images and copied them without searching for the original source.
+These are normally bloggers that have searched Google Images and copied your images without crediting the original source.

 So, how does this help you?

 All you have to do is send an email to each site that copied one of your images.

 A stern yet friendly email requesting they link to the original source will convert very well.
 Most recipients want to do the right thing and give you credit, and they are eager to avoid any takedown requests or legal action.

 Tip: This is also referred to as reverse image search link building.